joaquinvanschoren/meta-learn.github.io/README.md

 To make the website ready for the year `20XX`:

 1. Create a folder `20XX`.
 2. Create a Markdown file at `20XX/index.md` with the webpage content.
-Feel free to copy the template from the previous year `20XX - 1`, adding a link to `(20XX - 1)/index.md`.
+Feel free to copy the template from the previous year `20XX - 1`, adding a link to `(20XX - 1)/index.md` under `#Past Workshops`.
 Ensure that the header of `20XX/index.md` includes

 ```
 ---
-title: MetaLearn20XX
+title: Workshop on Meta-Learning (MetaLearn 20XX)
+description: "@NIPS 20XX <br> DATE <br> LOCATION"
 permalink: /20XX/index.html
 weight: -1
 redirect_from: /201XX/